 There are many different aspects of the electronic world and one that is becoming increasingly popular are experimental electronic music.
 For some people, it can be hard to understand the differences between this style and ‘real’ music, but there is a clear demarcation.
 The term ‘artistic electronic music’ is generally used to describe any music that is created by a single person or team.
 In other words, all music that doesn’t fall into the category of ‘real’ or ‘live’ music is experimental.

-Many different types of music have been produced on electronic equipment.
+Many different types of music have been produced on Roland digital piano.
 Some of these sounds are more common than others, but none of them have yet reached the status of mainstream popularity as any other type of music has.
 Some forms of music have become known for bringing about a certain type of emotional reaction in listeners such as a sound that makes them cry, shout or even dance.
 These sounds like this would not normally be heard without the use of some sort of electronic device.

 Another thing that you will find in the world of experimental electronic music is noise.
 Noise is an element that cannot be avoided when producing music.
 However, some people are able to use this element in clever ways.
 For example, you may hear a noise and immediately be drawn into what it is that is making that noise.